 Topical corticosteroid creams or lotions are the mainstay of therapy, with the addition of oral corticosteroids and non-steroidal anti-inflammatory drugs (NSAIDs) in severe disease.

 Prophylaxis is an important part of management with avoidance of sun exposure, physical UVR protection, and light hardening.

 Polymorphous light eruption (PLE) is a benign skin disease that occurs in genetically predisposed people after exposure to ultraviolet radiation (UVR).
 Clinical signs include severe itching and small papules, plaques, and papulovesicles on predilection sites, such as the V-shaped neck area, dorsal aspects of the arms, hands, legs, and less commonly on the face.
 Aetiology remains elusive; however, longer wavelength UVR (315-400nm) induced oxidative stress appears to play a key role.

 MS has been reimbursed by Vichy and La Roche Posay for presenting video clips and attending conferences about skin disease.

 Imperial College Hospitals NHS Trust

-Dr Sarah Hogan, Dr Shirin Zaheri, and Dr Catherine Hardman would like to gratefully acknowledge Dr Ina Marion Hadshiew, a previous contributor to this monograph.
-IMH declares that she has no competing interests.
+Dr Mieran Sethi and Dr Shirin Zaheri would like to gratefully acknowledge Dr Catherine Hardman, Dr Sarah Hogan and Dr Ina Marion Hadshiew, previous contributors to this topic.
+CH, SH and IMH declare that they have no competing interests.

 Professor and Chair